(Joi Sun Ho)

 Wai Ka Fai is an increasingly unique voice in Hong Kong cinema.
 Wai began directing with the Western Peace Hotel (1995) and then went onto the fascinating alternate timelines gangster film Too Many Ways to Be No. 1 (1997).
 Most of Wai Ka Fai’s work has been made in collaboration with Johnnie To.
 They have had a number of hits including the romantic comedy Love on a Diet (2001) and the gangster film Fulltime Killer (2001).
 The two have versatility in a variety of genres and have ventured into fantastic material on a number of occasions together including:- Help!!!
 (2000), a black comedy set in a hospital that has some fantasy elements; Wu Yen (2001), a comedy about mischievous fairies; My Left Eye Can See Ghosts (2002), a comedy about a woman who starts to see ghosts after an accident; Running on Karma (2003) about a Buddhist monk with the ability to see people’s past lives; and the amazing Mad Detective (2007), featuring Lau Ching Wan as a detective who sees people’s inner personalities; as well as Wai Ka Fai’s solo efforts Fantasia (2004) about a wizard drawn through time to contemporary Hong Kong, and Himalaya Singh (2005), a Magical Realist comedy involving amnesia drugs.

 Written By was Wai Ka Fai’s unique contribution to the genre of meta-fiction.
 This is a sub-genre concerned with the blurring of lines between reality and fiction – where characters in fiction take on their own life or break the fourth wall, stepping out of or entering into books, or simply a work that seems to hold a self-awareness about the narrative that is being written.
 Examples of screen meta-fictional works include the likes of Providence (1977), The Singing Detective (1986), I, Madman (1989), Blackeyes (1989), The Baby of Mâcon (1993), In the Mouth of Madness (1995), Adaptation.
 (2002), Stranger Than Fiction (2006), Synecdoche, New York (2008), Ruby Sparks (2012) and Goosebumps (2015).
 This author has coined the term meta-film to apply to works that involve meta-fiction using film rather than the written word.
-Examples here might include The Purple Rose of Cairo (1985), The Icicle Thief (1989), Last Action Hero (1993), Wes Craven’s New Nightmare (1994), Rubber (2010) and Camera Shy (2012).
+Examples here might include The Purple Rose of Cairo (1985), The Icicle Thief (1989), Last Action Hero (1993), Wes Craven’s New Nightmare (1994), Rubber (2010), Camera Shy (2012) and Snowflake (2017).
+(For more detail see Meta-Fiction Films).

 Written By sets in with an ingenuity that proves positively mind-boggling.
 The film has a peculiar double structure that makes one think of a collision course between Passion of Mind (2000), which featured two Demi Moore’s both dreaming of the other’s life and unsure which was the real and which the dreamed, and Afraid of the Dark (1991), a double-structured film that also featured blind characters where the story conducted a mid-flip to show that one of these was a reality that existed inside the mind of one of the characters.
 Here we get one character, the blind Melody (Mia Yan) who is writing a novel where her late father (Lau Ching Wan) is still alive but blind and is then joined by their ghosts.
 In this reality, he in turn sets out to write a novel in which they are alive.